Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 **`main.js`**: [25 Warning](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jshint-warnings.png), [6 Undefined Variables](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jshint-undefined.png) and [1 Unused Variable](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jshint-unused.png)

 * **25 Warnings**<br>
 Most of them are expressions being used in ES6 (e.g. arrow function and let / const, ) Fixed them by putting /*jshint esversion: 6 */ on main.js as suggested.
 There are 2 that semicolon is missing so solve the issues by putting semicolonn on them.
-My understanding is not to use semicolon for curly braces, however it is required for statements by looking at [StackOverflow post](https://stackoverflow.com/questions/2717949/when-should-i-use-a-semicolon-after-curly-braces)
+My understanding is not to use semicolon for curly braces, however it is required for statements according to [StackOverflow](https://stackoverflow.com/questions/2717949/when-should-i-use-a-semicolon-after-curly-braces)

 * **6 Undefined Variables**<br>
 These are $, Anime, transferData, lat, lng and google. $ is jQuery symbol so it can be ignored.
 Anime TBC with mentor, transferData, lat and lng are solved by creating a global variable for them.
 Google TBC with mentor